quitmeyer/GraycodeToPLYConverter/README.md

 # Colmap Processing

-* You need to go into the PG photogrammetry folders called A and B and find the photos taken in the position of the canonical cameras for the Structured light ((usually this is your photo called camA_im0.png)) and rename those images to be copies of the canonical camera images
+You need to go into the PG photogrammetry folders called A and B and find the photos taken in the position of the canonical cameras for the Structured light ((usually this is your photo called camA_im0.png)) and rename two of those images to be copies of the canonical camera images
 *
-* `a/camA_WB_1.png`
+* a/CamA_WB_1.png
 * And
+* b/CamB_WB_1.png

+in colmap create a new database with an images folder that points to where the a and b subfolders are
+* click "Feature Extraction"
+* choose "shared intrinsics per subfolder
+* Choose the camera model you are using (currently we are using Radial)
-* b/camB_WB_1.png
+* run feature extraction
-* Run all the photogrammetry files
+* next run Match features

 5) Run the goocher to tie things together
+* set up your command line parameters for the goocher by editing the runGraycodeGoocher.bat
+*

-6) Run Colmap AGAIN
+7) Run Colmap AGAIN

  Make sure that “ignore two-view geometries” is UNCHECKED in the reconstruction options